Are you aged 18–30, from an Arab & South West Asian or North African (SWANA) or mixed heritage background, and curious about your family’s history?

 Please note: This open call is primarily for people living or working in Brent or Westminster, or those who have had a connection with the local community in these boroughs.
 Applicants from these boroughs will be prioritised.
 We will consider non-residents on their statements and relevance to the project aims.

-Submit these latest by 12:00 noon, Sunday 12 October 2025.
+Submit these latest by 12:00 noon, Tuesday 21 October 2025 (deadline extended).

 If you have any questions, please reach out to sukriti@shubbak.co.uk for more information.